meliorence/react-native-snap-carousel/README.md

 ### Handling device rotation

-Since version 2.2.0, slides will re-center properly if you update slider and/or items's dimensions when `onLayout` is fired.
+Since version 2.2.0, slides will re-center properly if you update slider and/or items' dimensions when `onLayout` is fired.

 Here is an example of a working implementation (thanks [@andrewpope](https://github.com/archriss/react-native-snap-carousel/pull/76#issuecomment-306187425)):